wangbin94/spec-kit/templates/commands/review.md

     -   If yes: Explain that /fix command should be run to systematically address findings.
     -   If selective: Prompt for specific finding IDs to address.

+10. **Refresh Portfolio Snapshot**:
+    -   Run `scripts/bash/portfolio.sh` (or `scripts/powershell/portfolio.ps1` on Windows) from the repo root to update `.specify/state/features.yaml`.
+    -   Confirm the feature now appears with the correct status and findings counts.

 Behavior rules:
 -   Be constructive.
 The goal is to improve the code, not just criticize it.
 -   Base the review only on the files you have read.